-- SmartestEnergy – is the leading purchaser and supplier of renewable energy from the independent generation sector in the UK and it offers customers the opportunity to choose the proportion and mix of renewables, including wind, hydro and biomass.
+- SmartestEnergy – is the leading purchaser and supplier of renewable energy from the independent generation sector in the UK.
+It offers customers the opportunity to choose the proportion and mix of renewables, including wind, hydro and biomass.

-- GreenQloud, a company located in Iceland, is powered 100% by geothermal and hydropower energy, delivering hosting and storage services.
+- GreenQloud, a company located in Iceland, is powered 100% by geothermal and hydropower energy.
+This company delivers web hosting and storage services.
 The Star Peak Energy Center31, though still in concept phase, is also pushing a vision of renewably powered data.
 The company plans to generate geothermal power and attract data center operators to locate their facilities at its site and purchase Star Peak’s renewable energy.

-- i/o Data Centers is installing a massive solar array on top of its new 580,000 sq ft facility in Phoenix, with 5,000 panels that will generate a total 4.5MW at peak capacity.
+- i/o Data Centers is installing a massive solar array on top of its new 580,000 sq ft facility in Phoenix.
+This facility will include 5,000 panels that will generate a total 4.5MW at peak capacity.

 A company that takes responsibility for its energy use and associated greenhouse gas emissions will demonstrate a high level of responsibility in its core values.

 - the direct purchase or installation of renewable energy to power its infrastructure